NicholasMamo/multiplex-plot/README.md

 * Functionality to caption visualizations;
 * Functionality to annotate any visualization with text; and
 * New types of visualizations not available in matplotlib:
 	* 100% bar chart,
-	*  Network graph, and
+	* Network graph,
+    * Slope graph,
+    * Population chart, and
 	* Text-only visualizations.

 Multiplex automatically lays out your data so that you can focus on telling your story.